pesu-dev/pesuacademy/.github/CONTRIBUTING.md

-# 🤝 Contributing to auth
+# 🤝 Contributing to PESUAcademy

-Thank you for your interest in contributing to auth!
+Thank you for your interest in contributing to PESUAcademy!
 This document provides guidelines and instructions for setting up your development environment and contributing to the project.

 ---